DrSammyD/portaldocs/portal-sdk/templates/portalfx-create.md

     // filter: {
     //     allowedLocations: {
     //         locationNames: [ "centralus" ],
-    //         disabledMessage: "This location is disabled for demo purporses (not in allowed locations)."
+    //         disabledMessage: "This location is disabled for demo purposes (not in allowed locations)."
     //     },
     //     OR -> disallowedLocations: [{
     //         name: "westeurope",
-    //         disabledMessage: "This location is disabled for demo purporses (disallowed location)."
+    //         disabledMessage: "This location is disabled for demo purposes (disallowed location)."
     //     }]
     // }
 };